Subscribe to Public Safety News and Information from the County Attorney's Office

 Pilot Project Puts Alleged Stalkers on GPS.
 Officials say the goal is to ensure victim safety, as well as make sure a defendant complies with any no contact orders.
 (KSTP-TV, St. Paul, MN, November 1, 2012).

 Ramsey County project will use GPS on abusers.
 Ramsey County is launching a project using GPS technology to instantly warn victims of stalking or domestic violence when a defendant is nearby, and then dispatch police.
 (Star Tribune, Minneapolis, MN, November 1, 2012).

 Ramsey County pilot project puts stalkers on GPS.
 Under the program, defendants and victims who volunteer to participate will each have a GPS device.
 The defendant will wear an ankle bracelet, and the victim will have a "stalker alert" device to carry with her at all times.
-(Associated Press, Minneapolis, November 1, 2012).
+(Associated Press, Minneapolis, MN, November 1, 2012).

 Ramsey County aims to nip fraud in the bud.
 Ramsey County pursues low-level criminals to keep small theft schemes from spinning into larger ones.
 (Star Tribune, Minneapolis, MN, October 16, 2012).

 Domestic Abuse Awareness Month.
 Approximately 1.3 million women are physically assaulted by an intimate partner each year in Minnesota, according to the National Coalition Against Domestic Violence.
 (Asian American Press, St. Paul MN, September 5, 2012).